Synopsis

 ‘This fresh concept is carried off with effortless skill’ – Barry Forshaw

-Jackdaws by Ken Follett is an irresistible novel of the French Resistance, love, courage and revenge set in the Second War War.
+Jackdaws by Ken Follett is an irresistible novel of the French Resistance – a story of love, courage and revenge in the Second World War.

 A Failed Mission